Nemopsis bachei: Distribution

 In the southeast, these organisms are found typically in the colder months ranging from November–February.
-Other reports indicate they may also during the spring-summer months in the North Atlantic.
-It has been documented as native to the eastern coast of the US and the Gulf of Mexico and recently has been found to an invasive species in the coastal waters of Northern Europe.
-Additionally, it can be found in waters of variable salinity in Germany and was likely transported there by ships.
+Other reports indicate they may also be found during the spring-summer months in the North Atlantic.
+It has been documented as native to the eastern coast of the US and the Gulf of Mexico and recently has been found to be an invasive species in the coastal waters of Northern Europe.
+Additionally, it can be found in waters of variable salinity in Germany, and was likely transported there by ships.
 In general, they can be found in waters ranging from sub-tropical to cold-temperate in both the Atlantic and Pacific oceans typically in euryhaline waters ~14-26 degrees C and in salinities ranging from 5-30 ppt.